 Dr. Chance became the Director of Bands at Harding University in 1996 after a 21-year career directing high school bands in the public schools of Texas.
 In 1998 he was appointed the director of the University Orchestra as well.
 He holds the Bachelor of Arts degree in music with teacher certification from Lubbock Christian University and the Master of Music degree in trombone performance from Midwestern State University and the Doctor of Musical Arts degree in conducting from the University of Memphis.
 His directing responsibilities at Harding include the University Wind Ensemble, the University/Community Orchestra, and various chamber music and special project groups within the department of music.
 Teaching responsibilities include advanced instrumental conducting, low brass private lessons and band and orchestra literature and techniques.
 He also serves as the department's coordinator of instrumental studies.

 Chance's 23-year performance career includes posts as a trombonist with the Wichita Falls Symphony Orchestra, San Angelo Symphony Orchestra, Red River Lyric Opera Orchestra, San Angelo Community Band, and the Pine Bluff Symphony Orchestra.
 He also has performed with the Midland-Odessa Symphony Orchestra, Big Spring Symphony Orchestra, and South-Ark Symphony Orchestra.
-He is currently in his seventh season as principal trombonist with the Little Rock Wind Symphony and was appointed Assistant Conductor of that organization in 2010.
+He is currently in his fourteenth season as principal trombonist with the Little Rock Wind Symphony and was appointed Associate Conductor of that organization in 2010.

 Director of the Thundering Herd Marching Band, Bison Pep Band and Percussion Ensemble